JOHNNYMACONNY/ybf-studio/docs/system_architecture.md

-# AudioService Snippet System - System Architecture
+# YBF Studio Snippet System - System Architecture

 ## 🏗️ **Overview**

-The AudioService Snippet System is a modern, scalable web application built with Next.js, TypeScript, and React.
+The YBF Studio Snippet System is a modern, scalable web application built with Next.js, TypeScript, and React.
 It provides a professional beat selling platform with industry-standard preview functionality, secure payment processing, and automated email delivery.

 ## 🎯 **System Goals**